thomasacquin1225/ZKlash/README.md

 We intend to use ERC6551 for the following purpose to make the game more easier -
 <To fill after POC works>

+## Scroll

+Lunar Miss -> 0xd41c1f831fea7d1953fe8d66225143540d200dbd
+Use the above to mint NFT's on the fly by burner wallets, which in turn are converted to accounts via the ERC6551 accounts.
+Then neatly transfer the NFT to metamask signer at end of the game.